-It is very natural to have a lot of feelings come up for you when experiencing or witnessing racism.
-The recent wave of the Black Lives Matter Movement across the world has forced a lot of young people of colour to confront these issues with friends, family and within themselves.
+It is natural to have a lot of feelings when experiencing or witnessing racism.
+The recent wave of the Black Lives Matter Movement across the world has resulted in a lot of young people of colour confronting these issues with friends, family and within themselves.

 It is important to remember to take care of yourself when working through these difficult feelings and conversations.
-Keep in mind:
+Try to remember the following:

 - Mikayla, 14

 It’s important to allow time and space for your mind to rest.
-If you’re feeling overwhelmed after experiencing or witnessing racism, or even just tired of talking about it, practice self-care.
-Take the time out once a week to do something that makes you feel good.
+If you’re feeling overwhelmed after experiencing or witnessing racism, or even just tired of talking about it, try to practise self-care.
+Take some time, perhaps once a week, to do something that makes you feel good!
 This could be:

 You may feel overwhelmed by the media or uneasy after experiencing or witnessing racism.
-While you might naturally want to withdraw or forget about it altogether, chances are someone else might feel the same way.
-Reach out to friends and family, or someone you trust, to talk about what happened or talk about how it has made you feel.
+While you might want to withdraw or forget about it altogether, chances are someone else might feel the same way.
+Reach out to someone you trust to talk about what happened and how it has made you feel.

 TIP: If you struggle to connect, try writing your feelings down and setting reminders on your phone to encourage you.

-If you’re feeling low self-esteem and not feeling good in your skin, there are lots of things you can do to build up your confidence.
+If you’re feeling low or not feeling good in your skin, there are lots of things you can do to build up your confidence.
 This can include:

 For more tips on building up your self-confidence and self-esteem, have a look at our Self-Esteem module.

-If you experience or witness racism and it leaves you feeling frozen because you don’t know what to do or how to react, this can really lower your confidence.
-The YMCA Right Here young volunteers have put together an ongoing series of resources on how to safely challenge anti-black racism.
+If you experience or witness racism and you don’t know what to do or how to react, this can really lower your confidence.